phreeza/manuscript_axon_potentials/doc/manuscript.md

 in NL and cortex, we do not expect a similar effect in our system.

 The currents flowing in somewhat smaller synaptic boutons were studied by
-@Geiger, who recorded from the terminals of hippocampal mossy fibers.
+@Geiger2000Dynamic, who recorded from the terminals of hippocampal mossy fibers.
 They examined the effects of both the calcium and potassium conductances.
 The potassium conductances had the effect of broadening the incoming spikes in an activity-dependent manner.
 This spike broadening is hypothesised to be mediated